 What to expect on your visit to Brimham Rocks

 Keeping our visitors, staff, and volunteers safe is our priority.
 If we can't do that, we won't be able to keep Brimham Rocks open.
-We're following government guidelines and adapting our ways of working, so your visit to the site may be slightly different than you're used to.
+We're following government guidelines and adapting our ways of working, so your visit to the site may still be slightly different than you're used to.
 Please have a read through the information below and help us keep Brimham Rocks open safely for everyone to enjoy.

 Visiting Brimham Rocks.
 What you'll need to know.